ALTIBASE/Documents/PatchNotes/Altibase_7.1/eng/Altibase_7_1_0_9_4_Patch_Notes.md

 -   **Reproducibility** : Always

--   **Description** : TO_CHAR 함수를 alias로 조건절에 사용시 뷰에 대한 조건절 Pushdown이 2번 이상 발생할 경우, 서버가 비정상 종료되는 문제를 수정합니다. 이 버그는 아래의 4가지 조건이 모두 일치하는 경우에만 발생합니다.
+-   **Description** : Altibase fixed an issue causing server abnormal termination when the TO_CHAR function was used as an alias in a condition clause, and  multiple condition clause pushdowns on views occurred.

-    This bug occurred under the following conditions:
+    This bug occurred where the following conditions are all met:

-    1. TO_CHAR 함수의 2번째 인자로 숫자 형식이나 날짜 형식이 있는 경우
-    2. TO_CHAR 함수의 1번째 인자가 Numeric 타입이 아닌 경우
-    3. TO_CHAR 함수의 1번째 인자의 컬럼이 서브쿼리의 뷰에 존재하며, 뷰 머징이 되지 않고 Pushdown되는 경우
-    4. 서브쿼리의 타겟절에서 TO_CHAR 함수를 사용하고 ALIAS를 지정하며, 이 ALIAS를 메인쿼리의 조건절에서 사용할 때, TO_CHAR 함수가 사용된 뷰로 Pushdown 되는 경우
-    5. The second argument of the TO_CHAR function is a numeric or date format.
+    1. The second argument of the TO_CHAR function is a numeric or date format.
-    6. The first argument of the TO_CHAR function is not of Numeric type.
+    2. The first argument of the TO_CHAR function is not a `Numeric` type.
-    7. The first argument column of the TO_CHAR function exists in a subquery view that is not merged but pushed down.
+    3. The first argument column of the TO_CHAR function exists in a subquery view where view merging does not occur, but it is pushed down.
-    8. The TO_CHAR function is used in the target clause of the subquery with an alias, and this alias is used in the condition clause of the main query, causing a pushdown to the view where TO_CHAR is used.
+    4. The TO_CHAR function is used in the target clause of the subquery with an alias, and this alias is used in the condition clause of the main query, causing a pushdown to the view where TO_CHAR is used.

 - **How to reproduce this bug**